 Victoria Harbour is the traditional territory of the Songhees and Esquimalt Nations and a vital community and regional asset.
-Ralmax has been involved in and played a pivotal role in the restoration and clean-up of Victoria Harbour since 1990 and continues to champion this important objective.
+Since 1990, Ralmax has been involved in and played a pivotal role in the restoration and clean-up of Victoria Harbour and continues to champion this important objective.
 Ralmax has also been an active and engaged advocate for First Nations' interests in the region and on the harbour.
 In 2012, Ralmax acquired a water-born construction business and entered into an ownership partnership agreement with Songhees and Esquimalt Nations.
 With majority ownership held by the Nations, this business serves as an economic generator and a successful training ground for members of their communities helping develop interest, capacity and opportunities for apprenticeships and journeypersons training across all Ralmax companies.
+Salish Sea Industrial Services pioneered the recovery of abandoned vessels on Victoria Harbour and the Salish Sea.
+This early work resulted in bringing together all levels of government - including Indigenous governments - in funded programs to remove and responsibly dispose of these vessels that represent a harmful environmental issue.

-Ralmax is also a founding member of South Island Prosperity Project supporting the economic development goals of the Capital Region and sponsor of Camosun College's trades program.
-Ralmax is a generous contributor - both in kind with services and financial - to local organizations and responsive to the needs in the community.
-(Please refer to Appendix B for an overview of partnerships)
+Ralmax is also a founding member of South Island Prosperity Project supporting the economic development goals of the Capital Region and welcomes opportunities to be involved with emergent work being undertaken through the launch of COAST sponsor of Camosun College's trades program.
+Ralmax is a generous contributor to local organizations and responsive to the needs in the community.
+(Please refer to Appendix C for an overview of partnerships)